bhk/scam/reference.md

 `MODULE` must be a literal string value, because `require` is processed at build time and compile time in addition to run time.

-**Build Time:** When SCAM is invoked with the `scam -o EXE SOURCEFILE` command syntax, it first constructs a dependency graph that describes all required compilation and testing steps for all of the named source files and their direct and indirect dependencies.
-This graph construction phase is what we mean by "build time".
+When a `require` directive is executed, the required module will be loaded and executed, unless it has already been required.

+**Dependency Resolution:***

-SCAM discovers dependencies by scanning source files for `require` directives.
-For each required module, SCAM looks for a corresponding source file, whose name is constructed by appending ".scm" to the module name and treating that as a path relative to the directory containing the requiring source file.
+When compiling with the `scam -o EXE SOURCE` command, SCAM first discovers dependencies by scanning source files for `require` directives.
+For each required module, SCAM looks for a file to satisfy the dependency, in the following order:

+ 1. Source file: A source file name is constructed by appending the `.scm` suffix to the module name and treating that as a path relative to the requiring file.

+ 2. Object file: An object file is constructed, just as for a source file, but using the `.min` suffix instead of `.scm`.

+ 3. Bundle: An object file that has been bundled into the compiler itself can be used to satisfy dependencies.
+A matching bundle is one that has the same module name (directory and suffix portions are ignored).

+SCAM must first compile each *required* module before it can compile the *requiring* module.
+This is because the required module may define macros, functions, and variables that contribute to the environment of the requiring module and affect the way subsequent expressions are compiled.

-If the source file is found, SCAM will build a corresponding `.min` file in the "object directory", which is the directory that contains the target executable.
-Outside of the context of a `scam -o` command, such as during `scam -e` or `scam -x`, the object directory is not in effect, and can be thought of as an empty directory.
+If a source file is found, SCAM will attempt to compile that file before compiling the requiring file.
+The compilation step will output an object file (named `.min`) in the "object directory", which is the directory that contains the target executable.

-If the source file is not found, no build step is performed for it (it is assumed to exist as a bundled module).

-**Compile Time**: When a `(require ...)` directive is compiled, the compiler obtains the symbol table for the required module by loading its object file.
-(Required files must be compiled before their requiring files.)

-Modules are located as at run time, except that bundled files are located within the compiler itself (not the resulting program).

-**Run Time:** When a module executes a `require` directive, the module's object file will be loaded and executed, unless it has already been required.
-Object files are in Makefile syntax, and are assigned a ".min" extension by SCAM.
-Modules are located using only the `notdir` portion of the module name, either in a module bundled with the running program, or as a file in the object directory.

- - When execution is triggered by a `scam -o` build, the module will be read from the object directory if it is one of the modules included in the build.

- - Otherwise, if a matching bundled module is present, it will be used.

- - Otherwise, the object directory will be searched.

-**Bundling:** "Bundled" modules are those that have been incorporated into a SCAM program.
-The `scam` command, for example, contains bundled versions of all modules required for compilation (it needs them in order to compile).
-When programs are build with `scam -o ...`, all required modules will be bundled in the resulting program.
+Outside of the context of a `scam -o` command, such as during `scam -e` or `scam -x`, dependency scanning is not performed.
+Dependencies must be satisfied by bundled modules.

+### `use`

+[Special form]

+    (use MODULE)

+The `use` form specifies a module that defines "executable macros".
+Executable macros are functions written in scam that define syntax extensions.
+When such a macro is encountered in the "using" source file, the executable macro is given the syntax tree as an argument, and it has the opportunity to transform it.

+`MODULE` must be a literal string value, because `require` is processed at build time and compile time in addition to run time.

+Dependencies are discovered just as with the `require` directive.

+Unlike the `require` directive, `use` does not introduce any run-time dependencies.
+The specified module is instead loaded by the compiler, at compile-time.

 ### `let`

 [Special form]

-    (let ( (NAME VALUE)... ) BODY... )
+    (let ( (NAME VALUE)... ) BODY)

 The `let` special form assigns values to a number of local variables.
 The VALUE expressions are evaluated, in order.
 Then BODY (a block of